cristennegron/CristensBrowserGame/README.md

 ## Bonuses
 * Keep a score count
-* Track player's highest score *(until they refresh? maybe create a login as another bonus?)*
+* Track player's highest score
 * Use spacebar to pause/play the game

 ## My Trello Board